OpenCTI-Platform/opencti/docs/docs/usage/exploring-events.md

 It is important to note that Sightings are a type of relationship (not a STIX SDO or STIX SCO), between an Observable and an Individual/Organization/Sector/System.

-When clicking on the Sightings tab at the top left, you access the list of all the Sightings you have access to, in respect with your [allowed marking definitions](../administration/users.md).
+When clicking on the Sightings tab at the top left, you see the list of all the Sightings you have access to, in respect with your [allowed marking definitions](../administration/users.md).

 ![Sightings list](assets/sightings_list.png)

 ### Visualizing Knowledge associated with a Sighting

-When clicking on a `Sightings` in the list, you land on its Overview tab.
+When clicking on a `Sighting` in the list, you land on its Overview tab.
 As other relationships in the platform, Sighting's overview displays common related metadata, containers, external references, notes and entities linked by the relationship.

 In addition, this overview displays:
 - Qualification : if the Sighting is a True Positive or a False Positive